-Described as “luscious”, “intricate“, “captivating”; the music of Juhi Bansal takes its inspiration from a disparate set of elements.
-As an Indian composer brought up in Hong Kong, her pieces draw subtly on those traditions, entwining them closely and intricately with the gestures of classical music.
-Expressive and emotive, much of her music begins with extramusical origins: visual stills from nature, poetry, or prose.
+Described as “radiant and transcendent” by New Classic LA, the music of Juhi Bansal takes its inspiration from a disparate set of elements.
+As an Indian composer brought up in Hong Kong, her work draws subtly on those traditions, entwining them closely and intricately with the gestures of western classical music.
+Her work features themes celebrating musical and cultural diversity, nature and the environment, and strong female role models.

 Current projects include We Look to the Stars, a full-length cantata for soloists and chorus commissioned by LA Opera, celebrating the diversity of the human experience through stories from different cultures about the night sky; and Enchantress of Numbers, an opera about Ada Lovelace, daughter of infamous poet Lord Byron and a 19th Century pioneer in computing.
 Recent seasons have included commissions from the Los Angeles Philharmonic Association, Beth Morrison Projects, New York Virtuoso Singers, Heidi Duckler Dance Theatre, the Oakland East Bay Symphony, AIDS Quilt Songbook 20th Anniversary project and more.

 Her music is regularly performed throughout the U.S., Europe and Asia and available on the Naxos and Roven Records labels.
 Awards received for her work include prizes from the Five Colleges New Music Festival Competition, ASCAP Lotte Lehman Foundation Art song Competition, Boston Metro Opera International Composers Competition, and multiple ASCAP Morton Gould Young Composer awards.